The Automation Showdown: AI Workflow vs. Python Script

 After running the script, you'll see the core trade-off:

-- The hand-written script will be faster and 100% predictable for the format it was designed for (like `invoice_1.txt`).
-However, it completely fails on the slightly different format of `invoice_2.txt` without being manually rewritten.
+- The hand-written script is faster and 100% predictable for the format it was designed for, but completely fails on the slightly different format of the second invoice.

-- The AI-generated workflow will be slower due to the LLM call, but it will successfully adapt and parse both invoice formats because it understands the *intent* of the request ("find the total amount") rather than just a rigid pattern.
+- The AI-generated workflow is slower but successfully adapts and parses both invoice formats because it understands the *intent* of the request, not just a rigid pattern.

-The future of the digital workforce isn't about choosing one over the other.
-It's about a hybrid automation model where developers build robust frameworks and AI agents handle the dynamic, ever-changing tasks within them.
+The future is a hybrid automation model where developers build robust frameworks and AI agents handle the dynamic, ever-changing tasks within them.
 This script is your first step into that exciting future.

 import os